annibale-x/Easymage/README.md

-# 🚀 Easymage v0.8.12: Easy Image Generator & Prompt Engineer
+# 🚀 Easymage v0.8.15: Easy Image Generator & Prompt Engineer

 ## Project Identity & Smart Pipeline

 Easymage is a professional-grade filter for **Open WebUI** designed to transform your image generation workflow into a unified and intelligent experience.
 By simply prepending `img ` or `imgx ` to any message, you activate an advanced pipeline that handles everything from multilingual prompt engineering to multi-engine generation and post-creation technical analysis.

 This filter acts as an **Intelligent Dispatcher**, unlocking advanced, engine-specific parameters like `seed`, `style`, `quality`, and `distilled CFG` that are not natively exposed through the standard Open WebUI interface.
-Version 0.8.12 introduces a high-fidelity **Selective Negation Strategy**, ensuring that your negative requirements are executed with precision regardless of the chosen backend.
+Version 0.8.15 introduces a high-fidelity **Selective Negation Strategy**, ensuring that your negative requirements are executed with precision regardless of the chosen backend.

 [![GitHub Repo](https://img.shields.io/badge/GitHub-Repository-181717?logo=github&logoColor=white)](https://github.com/annibale-x/Easymage)
 ![Open WebUI Filter](https://img.shields.io/badge/Open%20WebUI-Filter-blue?style=flat&logo=openai)
 ![License](https://img.shields.io/github/license/annibale-x/Easymage?color=green)

-### 🆕 What's New in v0.8.12 (vs v0.6.3)
+### 🆕 What's New in v0.8.15 (vs v0.6.3)

+-   **Engine-Level Determinism**: Custom dispatcher for Ollama/OpenAI that bypasses OWUI's native completion bugs, ensuring 1:1 seed reproducibility.
 -   **Native Direct Routing**: Bypasses standard internal APIs using direct HTTPX connections for A1111, OpenAI, and Gemini.
 -   **Selective Negation Strategy**: Smart logic chooses between native API or LLM integration based on engine support and Hires Fix status.
 -   **Universal CLI Syntax**: Full control via `sz=`, `stp=`, `sd=`, `dcs=`, `hdcs=`, and specialized shortcuts.